msobjdump

 BLOCK_DIM

-Indicates the number of cores executed by the operator.
+Number of cores used to execute the operator.
 This field is not supported currently.
 Only the default value 0xFFFFFFFF is printed.

 FUNCTION_ENTRY